lukso-network/docs/docs/guides/network/update-the-node.md

 :::caution

-In case you configured custom services on top of the LUKSO CLI, please make sure to use your service commands to stop your node.
+If you configured custom services on top of the LUKSO CLI, please use your service commands to stop your node.

 :::